FitnessKeeper/terraform-aws-s3-cloudfront/README.md

 * Note if you do not want Route 53 records created pointing to the cloudfront distribution you can optionally not pass in cloudfront_fqdn.
 In this case you must specify cloudfront_aliases.

+* Note if you do not want to create/manage the S3 bucket (such as for the use case of having multiple CloudFront distributions sourced from different paths of the same S3 bucket), pass `create_bucket = false` (see below for details).

 #### Optional

 ```
 Optional value                                            Default

+- create_bucket                                           true
+- cloudfront_origin_access_identity_path                  ""
 - iam_policy_resources_path                               "/*"
 - bucket_acl                                              "private"
 - bucket_force_destroy                                    false